memovai/memov/README.md

 ## Features

 - 📒 **Context-bound memory**: Automatically track user code diffs, prompts, and agent plans — independent of .git.
-- ⏪ **Fine-grained rollback**: Revert to a specific agent plan — more precise than git commits
+- ⏪ **Fine-grained rollback**: Built on git, revert to a specific agent plan within a single commit
 - 🤝 **Team context sharing**: Real-time alignment with zero friction
 - ♻️ **Change reuse**: Reapply past code edits by description to save tokens when iterating on a feature